eskutcheon/ArrowBalancePuzzle/README.md

 ## Road Map
+- [ ] (SHORT TERM) encapsulate more aspects of the puzzle like grid state, game state, etc and make more higher-order functions to update these
+- [ ] (SHORT TERM) write an abstract factory solver to handle settings and game solver initialization
+- [ ] (SHORT TERM) add parser to handle game settings and dataclasses to encapsulate them - should be flexible enough to instantiate with input from a GUI
 - [ ] complete rendering engine to render and save/display grid with arrows for a "printable" format
 - [ ] (MAYBE) introduce reinforcement learning model for quickly solving, which would also allow quicker generation of larger puzzles
   - [Reference](https://arxiv.org/abs/2006.01610) - "Combining Reinforcement Learning and Constraint Programming for Combinatorial Optimization"